 The Middle School curriculum (Grades 6 – 8) includes language arts, mathematics, social studies, science, world languages, health, wellness/fitness, art, music, technology education, family and consumer science, computer applications, and vocal and instrumental music.
 Honors level courses are offered for some subjects.

 The High School curriculum (Grades 9 – 12) includes required and elective offerings in computer science, computer and business applications, English, mathematics, world languages, social studies, science, health, wellness/fitness, art, music, technology education, family and consumer science, driver education, and vocal and instrumental music.
 Honors and advanced placement courses are offered in English, social studies, math, science, world languages and computer science.
-Emmaus High School also offers students the opportunity to participate in dual enrollment program, allowing students to concurrently earn high school and college credits.
+Emmaus High School also offers students the opportunity to participate in dual enrollment programs, allowing students to concurrently earn high school and college credits.
 Additionally, the East Penn School District is a participating member of Lehigh Career & Technical Institute.
 Students at the high school may elect to attend the technical institute and pursue a large variety of program offerings.

 Individual and small group counseling is provided to help students develop a self-awareness of their talents and interests.
 Additionally, Guidance Counselors provide a full range of services to support students’ personal, educational, and career goals.